-Learn about different fills types for shapes in PowerPoint 2013.
+Learn about different fill types for shapes in PowerPoint 2016.

-your presentation -- all new presentations have a simple Theme applied to them -- this Theme decides the default color or style for the new shape.
-Thus, all new shapes that
+-- all new presentations have a simple Theme applied to them -- this Theme decides the default color or style for the new shape.
+Thus, all new shapes

 Figure 1: Shapes filled with default fill type

-In this series of tutorials, we will show you how you can do this in PowerPoint 2013.
+Figure 2.
+In this series of tutorials, we will show you how you can do this in PowerPoint 2016.

 Figure 2: Various fill types applied to shapes